Driolar/SoccerTheory-Pharo/doc/Using SoTheBoard - The Soccer Theory Board.md

 # Using SoTheBoard - The Soccer Theory Board
 ## Getting Started
-**SoTheBoard**, The Soccer Theory Board, is a Pharo application to visually experiment with the Soccer Theory by editing a single soccer scene (frame) on a two-dimensional play field.
+**SoTheBoard**, The Soccer Theory Board, is a Pharo application to visually experiment with the Soccer Theory by editing single soccer scenes (frames) on a two-dimensional play field.
 SoTheBoard belongs to the [Soccer Theory Suite](https://github.com/Driolar/SoccerTheory-Pharo#).
 After opening the SoTheBoard application, we see the main window consisting of the following parts from top to bottom:
 * the window title